 So while you are out trick-or-treating, keep an eye out for the evil employer.
 And if you see scary a spooky boss, who you gonna call?
 Call The Right Attorney to schedule a free and confidential consultation at 866-797-6040.

 The materials available at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 It would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.